 Each summer KNAC faculty host undergraduate research interns, from within and outside of the consortium, as part of our NSF/REU program.
-These out-of-consortium spots are intended for students from schools where there are few opportunities for astronomy research participation.
+The out-of-consortium spots are intended for students who have few other opportunities for astronomy research participation.

 Information about the types of research projects carried out in the consortium can be found on the webpages of individual faculty and there's also information available about the application process.
 Applications for summer 2020 are due by February 10.

 Student research symposium

 Each fall students and faculty from the REU program and the member schools gather together for a student research symposium.
-The fall 2017 symposium will be held at Colgate University in Hamilton, New York on October 20 and 21.
+The 2019 symposium was held at Vassar on October 4 and 5.

 Information from previous symposia: 2018 Middlebury, 2017 Colgate, 2016 Wesleyan, 2015 Williams, 2014 Swarthmore, 2013 Vassar, 2012 Middlebury, 2011 Wellesley, 2010 Colgate, 2009 Swarthmore, 2008 Wesleyan, 2007 Williams, 2006 Vassar, 2005 Middlebury, 2004 Colgate.